atmajs/appcfg/readme.md

 {
 	// Collection name
 	mongo: String,

+	// if source is writable
+	// @default: true
+	writable: Boolean

 	// MongoDB Connection Settings
 	// It can be also specified in previous configuration source, under `mongodb` property